 While they both had decent jobs, and they were even a little frugal, it was very difficult to manage when their monthly expenses doubled, while their income dropped as Melinda couldn’t work anymore.
 They took out a second mortgage, and a bunch of other loans, and starting selling the valuable stuff they had.
 But it wasn’t enough, they were drowning.

 Tom was desperate and was willing to try anything.
 He’d heard from a friend about “the darknet” where he might find Melinda’s medicine for cheap, and while he was skeptical it couldn’t hurt to try?
-After all he was running out of options to try.
+After all he was running out of options.

 But three days later a small package arrived in the mailbox, neatly wrapped in an unassuming box.
 It was Melinda’s medicine, in fact exactly the same brand with the same packaging they used to buy, only now one week of medicine had cost them $30 instead of $600.